-3. Why Cash Will Continue To Be the Leading Transaction Medium in India a.
+4 Why cash will continue to be the leading transaction medium a.
 Low bank branch penetration in Tier III+ areas

 One of the key reasons why cash has dominated in India is the lack of access to infrastructure such as banks and ATMs in the lower tiers such as semi-urban and rural areas.
 There are only 6.7 bank branches in rural areas for every lakh adult individuals.
 In comparison, this figure stands at 64 in the metro regions.
-Without adequate access to digital and cashless infrastructure, and because most of the Indian population resides in these lower tiers, cash is still expected to be the most sought after mode for making payment transactions.
+Without adequate access to digital and cashless infrastructure, and because most of the Indian population resides in these lower tiers, cash is still expected to be the most sought-after mode for making payment transactions.

-Exhibit 39: Commercial Bank Branches per Lakh Population, FY 2021 b.
+Exhibit 40: Commercial Bank Branches per Lakh Population, FY 2021 b.
 Low Penetration of ATMs

-Source: Frost & Sullivan, Secondary Sources Exhibit 40: Commercial Bank Branches, by Type, FY 2021
+Exhibit 41: Commercial Bank Branches, by Type, FY 2021

 The ATM penetration is uneven across tier 1 metro cities/urban areas and the lower tiers (semi-urban and rural regions).
-Compared to the national average of 22 ATMs per lakh population, metro regions have a higher ATM penetration of 26 per lakh population as of FY 2020.
-But the SURU (semi-urban and rural) region is severely underpenetrated with a rate of 15 ATMs per lakh population as of FY 2020.
-The current demand-supply mismatch in India creates a big opportunity for the banking industry in rural and semi-urban areas.
+Compared to the national average of 22 ATMs per lakh population, metro regions have a higher ATM penetration of 26 per lakh population as of FY 2021.
+But the SURU (semi-urban and rural) region is severely underpenetrated with a rate of 15 ATMs per lakh population as of FY 2021.
+The current demand-supply mismatch in India creates a big opportunity for the banking industry in rural and semiurban areas.
 Millions of rural consumers now have a debit card and a bank account thanks to the rapid rise of Jan Dhan Yojana accounts and RuPay cards and hence with a focus on such rural areas, ATM penetration across Indian states is expected to increase in the upcoming years.